leandrosardi/pampa/README.md

 Your worker is capable to switch between these 2 **child processes**, when you change its configuraton in the **Threads Service**'s dashboard.

-If you update your worker in the **Threads Service**'s dashboard, assigning `example01-child2.rb`, you will see an output like the one shown b
+If you update your worker in the **Threads Service**'s dashboard, assigning `example01-child2.rb`, you will see an output like the one shown below.

 ```cmd
 ...